top of page

 The Library also extends full access to its materials and services at no charge to the people of the state of Rhode Island, through its membership in the Ocean State Libraries Consortium, (OSL).
 Louttit Library offers Local Use Only cards to residents of other states and reserves the right to charge an annual fee.

-The Louttit Library’s resources are chosen for people of all ages and reading/learning abilities and include books, periodicals, audiobooks, DVDs, Blu-rays, museum passes, digital materials, and online databases.
+The Louttit Library’s resources are chosen for people of all ages and reading/learning abilities and include books, periodicals, audiobooks, DVDs, Blu-rays, digital materials, and online databases.

-The Library’s services include reader’s advisory, reference, homework and referral assistance, and interlibrary loan, either in-house, by telephone, or e-mail.
-Faxing, scanning, and photocopying services are available during library open hours.
+The Library’s services include reader’s advisory, reference, and computer assistance either in-house by telephone, or e-mail.
+Notary Public, exam proctoring, faxing, scanning, and photocopying services are available during library open hours.

-The library supports public access computing including; word processing, spreadsheet applications, online database searching, and general online applications within an open wireless network.
+The library supports public access computing including; general online applications such as word processing, spreadsheet applications, online database searching, social media, and email access within an open wireless network.

 The library webpage provides access to the OSL online catalog, selected online databases, a schedule of library program offerings, and numerous links to recommended resources.